General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent

 \section{Introduction}

 Deep neural networks show remarkable performance in a variety of computer vision tasks.
-However, they are drastically vulnerable to specific input perturbations (called adversarial attacks) that might be imperceptible to the human eye as it was initially shown in \cite{szegedy2013intriguing, biggio2013evasion} for additive perturbations.
-Namely, suppose a deep neural network $f: \mathbb{R}^n \to [0,1]^C$ maps input images $x$ to class probabilities.
-Then, given the classification rule $\hat f(x) = \argmax_{i \in Y} f_{i}(x)$, where $Y = \{1, 2, \dots, C\}$, it is possible to craft an adversarial perturbation $\delta$ such that $x$ and $x + \delta$ are assigned by $\hat{f}$ to different classes.
-For some applications, such as self-driving cars \cite{tu2021exploring,chernikova2019self,tu2020physically} and identification systems \cite{kurakin2018adversarial,komkov2021advhat,pautov2019adversarial,chen2019shapeshifter,kaziakhmedov2019real}, this vulnerability to the small change in the input data is a serious concern.
+However, they are drastically vulnerable to specific input perturbations (called adversarial attacks) that might be imperceptible to the human eye as it was initially shown in \cite{szegedy2013intriguing, biggio2013evasion}.
+Namely, suppose that deep neural network $f: \mathbb{R}^n \to [0,1]^C$ maps input images $x$ to class probabilities.
+Then, given the classification rule $\hat f(x) = \arg\max_{i \in Y} f_{i}(x)$, where $Y = \{1, 2, \dots, C\}$, it is possible to craft an adversarial perturbation $\delta$ of small magnitude such that $x$ and $x + \delta$ are assigned by $\hat{f}$ to different classes.
+For some applications, such as self-driving cars \cite{tu2021exploring} and identification systems \cite{komkov2021advhat,pautov2019adversarial}, this vulnerability to the small change in the input data is a serious concern.

-Recently, many approaches to create adversarial perturbations were proposed, as well as defense techniques to counteract these approaches, causing an attack-defense arms race \cite{akhtar2018threat,chakraborty2018adversarial,xu2020adversarial}.
-This race, however, barely affected those applications of neural networks where the provably correct behavior of models is required.
+Recently, many approaches to create adversarial perturbations were proposed, as well as defense techniques to counteract these approaches, causing an attack-defense arms race \cite{akhtar2018threat,xu2020adversarial}.
+This race, however, barely affected neural network applications where the provably correct behavior of models is required.
 As a result, more research was conducted in the field of certified robustness, where the goal is to provide provable guarantees on the models' behavior under different input transformations.
 Randomized smoothing \cite{lecuyer2019certified,cohen2019certified} is among the most effective and popular approaches used to build provably robust models.
-Initially developed as a certification tool against norm-bounded additive perturbations, it was later extended to the cases of semantic perturbations \cite{li2021tss,fischer2020certified,hao2022gsmooth}, such as brightness shift and translations.
+Initially developed as a certification tool against norm-bounded additive perturbations, it was later extended to the cases of semantic perturbations \cite{li2021tss,hao2022gsmooth}, such as brightness shift and translations.
 In the case of additive perturbations, this approach is about replacing the base classifier $f$ with a smoothed one in the following form: